NEWLY DIAGNOSED

 Treatment-opportunity markers may affect immunotherapy, targeted therapy, HER2-directed therapy, clinical trial options, or whether more genomic profiling is needed.

-These markers help the pathologist understand what type of cancer cells are present and whether the pattern fits with bile duct origin.
+Diagnostic markers help the pathologist determine which type of cancer cells are present in the sample and whether they form a pattern consistent with bile duct origin.

 CK7

-Why it matters: CK7 is often positive in cholangiocarcinoma and bile duct-type cells.
+Why it matters: CK7 is commonly positive in cholangiocarcinoma.
 AASLD notes that CK7 is positive in most cholangiocarcinomas.

 CK19

-Why it matters: CK19 is commonly positive in cholangiocarcinoma and can support a bile duct-type pattern.
-AASLD notes that CK19 is positive in about 80–90% of cholangiocarcinomas.
+Why it matters: CK19 is commonly found in bile duct cells.
+When CK19 is positive, it adds weight to a bile duct or duct-type pattern.
+AASLD notes that CK19 is positive in about 80 to 90% of cholangiocarcinomas.

 CK20

-Why it matters: CK20 can help compare cholangiocarcinoma with other possible cancer origins, especially bowel or other gastrointestinal cancers.
-It is not used alone.
+Why it matters: CK20 helps doctors compare cholangiocarcinoma with other possible cancer origins, especially bowel or other gastrointestinal cancers.
+AASLD notes that CK20 can be positive in some cholangiocarcinomas, which is why it must be read as part of the full pattern.

 CDX2

-CDX2 is a marker linked with intestinal cell programming.
-It can appear when cells have features that look more like intestinal-type cells.
+CDX2 is a marker linked with intestinal-type cells.

 SATB2